 Like so many times before, Minerva launched into her spiel about Hogwarts.
 However Petunia quickly cut her off, and explained that her nephew knew all about the magical world thanks to the hundreds of letters Lily had written her sister back during the seventies.

-"Mrs Dursley, where your husband?"
+"Mrs Dursley, where is your husband?"
 Minerva asked after she had handed Harry a parchment with the names of the first-years on it.